 The iconic fortress Castillo San Felipe del Morro (or more commonly, “El Morro”), has stood guard over San Juan’s shores for centuries.
-Originally built by the Spanish in the 1500s, El Morro is one of Puerto Rico’s most recognizable landmarks—you’ve definitely seen it on every Puerto Rico postcard, ever.
+Originally built by the Spanish in the 1500s, El Morro is one of Puerto Rico’s most recognizable landmarks.

-And visiting the fort is one of the top things to do in Puerto Rico for a reason.
+Locals tell us that visiting the fort is one of the top things to do in Puerto Rico.
 Kids love the adventure, adults adore the rich sense of history, and everyone digs the stunning ocean views.

 Local tip: The trail from the fortress to the sea leads through a bit of light jungle, but it’s absolutely worth it.

-Pro tip: If you’re wondering where to stay in Puerto Rico with fewer crowds but as much energy as San Juan, consider Ponce.
-As Puerto Rico’s second-largest city it offers plenty of awesome activities and sights, but has significantly fewer tourists.
+Local tip: If you’re wondering where to stay in Puerto Rico with fewer crowds but as much energy as San Juan, consider Ponce.
+As Puerto Rico’s second-largest city it offers plenty of fantastic activities and sights but has significantly fewer tourists.

 La Placita de Santurce, a grand public plaza at the heart of San Juan’s up-and-coming Santurce neighborhood, serves two purposes.
 During the day, it’s an awesome place to hang out and browse for fruit from local vendors.
 At night, the plaza explodes into life.
 It’s definitely the best place to be once the sun goes down if you’re looking to dance the night away with locals.

-Pro tip: If you’re looking for a unique Puerto Rico activity, hop on the ferry from the boardwalk to the isolated and awesome Caja de Muertos.
+Local tip: If you’re looking for a fun Puerto Rico activity in Ponce, hop on the ferry from the boardwalk to the isolated and awesome Caja de Muertos.
 “Coffin Island” sounds scary, but it’s anything but.
-The waters around the island are absolutely gorgeous.
-In the words of Taylor Swift, you’ve never seen that color blue.
+The waters around the island are absolutely gorgeous, and it's a cool opportunity to enjoy a unique Puerto Rico beach.

-Use this list of Puerto Rico landmarks to guide you to an incredible trip.
-But for a truly immersive experience in Puerto Rico, have a Puerto Rican local plan your trip.
-They’ll design a unique itinerary based on your interests, budget, and travel style, which means you’ll see Puerto Rico your way.
-Why see this amazing destination like other tourists?
-See it like a local.
+After reading about the best landmarks in Puerto Rico, have a Puerto Rican local plan your trip.
+They’ll design a unique itinerary based on your interests, budget, and travel style, which means you’ll see Puerto Rico like a local.
 And if you have questions, feel free to send us a message.